-- Quantity and quality of core instructional spaces40% - Quantity and quality of supplemental instructional space 10% - Code compliance of the facility10%
+- Quantity and quality of supplemental instructional space ......
+10% - Code compliance of the facility ......10%

 Multiple teams of architects and engineers evaluated the 63 schools that were constructed or renovated prior to 1992.
 The scores were totaled from each consulting team, resulting in the ranked order of schools from highest to lowest need.
 The following table displays the ranked order and the funding status of each school.